Fudan-iGEM/2023-wiki/docs/src/team.md

 </div>
 </div>

-Siliang focuses on Experiment and Part Design.
+Siliang focuses on [Experiments](/experiments/) and [Parts](/parts/).
 A basketball enthusiast with a hearty appetite, he's an efficient and conscientious researcher in the lab.
 His Biotechnology background drives the success of our experimental endeavors.

 ### Mingfang Zheng: The Creative Design Genius